Spaghetti Bolognese On A Plate

 Cans of Your Favorite Fruits

-I used to can and preserve so many bushels of fruits, it’s not in the cards these days.
-I buy canned peaches, fruit cocktail, Mandarin oranges, to name a few.
+I used to can and preserve so many bushels of fruits, but it’s not in the cards these days.
+We buy canned peaches, fruit cocktails, and Mandarin oranges, to name a few of my favorite canned fruits.
 I keep a few cans in the refrigerator because they taste better cold.
-Do I love fresh fruits, oh yes, but I have to keep within my budget and case lot sales save me trips to the store.
-I still buy fresh fruits, but I need my pantry stocked, it’s who I am.
+Do I love fresh fruits?
+Oh yes, but I have to keep within my budget, and case lot sales save me trips to the store.
+I still buy fresh fruits, but I need my pantry stocked; it’s who I am.

 Cream of Chicken Soup

-I still buy this soup because I have tried every recipe that is “healthy” and homemade and I don’t like any of them.
-I have to have the cream of chicken soup even if I can’t pronounce some of the words.
-It’s how I roll.
+I still buy this soup because I have tried every “healthy” and homemade recipe, and I don’t like any of them as much as Campbell’s.
+I must have Campbell’s cream of chicken soup, even if I can’t pronounce some words in the ingredients.

 Cans of Chicken